brh55/pokedex-discord-bot/readme.md

 This is this file!
 It's full of helpful info.

 ## server.js
-This contains the code connecting your app to Discord, Uptime Robot, and for hosting the guides
+This contains the code that connects all the different pieces of the bot together so it can be started by package.json

 ## Get Started
 Remix this app and click show!
 The install guide will walk you all the steps needed.